AvanzaBank/astrix/doc/tutorial/part2.md

 When we configure Astrix we provide a setting, `"restaurantFinderUri"` with a value that contains the serviceUri to the `LunchRestaurantFinder` mock instance.
 When Astrix creates an instance of `LunchRestaurantFinder` (which is done indirectly when we create the `LunchSuggester` bean in the test) the process goes like this:

-1. Astrix sees that it is a service (the api-provider is annotated with `@AstrixServiceProvider`) and that service properties should be looked up in configuration (`@AstrixConfigApi`)
+1. Astrix sees that it is a service (the ApiProvider exports the bean as `@Service`) and that the service properties should be looked up in configuration (defined by the `@AstrixConfigLookup` annotation)
-3. Astrix queries the configuration for the entry name defined by the `@AstrixConfigApi` annotation ("restaurantFinderUri") to get the serviceUri, lets say that its value is `"direct:21"`
+2. Astrix queries the configuration for the entry name defined by the `@AstrixConfigLookup` annotation ("restaurantFinderUri") to get the serviceUri, lets say that its value is `"direct:21"`
 3. Astrix parses the serviceUri to find what `AstrixServiceComponent` to use for binding, in this case `"direct"`
 4. Astrix delegates service binding to `AstrixDirectComponent`, passing in all component-specific properties, in this case `"21"`
 5. The `AstrixDirectComponent` queries its internal registry of objects and finds our mock instance and returns it

 ### Configuration
 The previous example uses the configuration mechanism to lookup service-properties required to bind to `LunchRestaurantFinder`.
-The configuration mechanism in Astrix is hierarchical and an entry is resolved in the following order.
+Astrixs ships with a small standalone configuration framework called `DynamicConfig`.
+A configuration property is resolved in the following order:

-1. External configuration
+1. Custom ConfigurationSource's
 2. Programmatic configuration set on `AstrixConfigurer`
 3. `META-INF/astrix/settings.properties`
 4. Default values

 Astrix will use the first value found for a given setting.
-Hence the External Configuration takes precedence over the Programatic configuration and so on.
-The external configuration is pluggable by implementing the `AstrixExternalConfig` spi.
+Hence the Custom ConfigurationSource's takes precedence over the Programatic configuration and so on.
+The custom configuration is pluggable by implementing the `ConfigSource` and/or `DynamicConfigSource` spi.
 By default Astrix will not use any external configuration.
 The `settings.properties` provides a convenient way to override the default values provided by Astrix.
 It could be used to set corporate wide default-values by sharing a single `settings.properties` file.
 For instance it could be used to say that `"com.mycorp"` should be scanned for api-providers, avoiding the need to dupplicate such configurations on every instance of AstrixConfigurer throughout an enterprise.

 ```java
 TODO: configuration example?